 I’ve ended the last weekend of the “summer months” with a bang!
 I’ve finally crossed off another item on my [summer] bucket list and visited Devil’s Lake State Park.
-Devils Lake State Park is the largest state park in Wisconsin, located northwest of Madison, near the Wisconsin Dells.
+Devil’s Lake State Park is the Wisconsin’s largest state park, located northwest of Madison, near the Wisconsin Dells.
 Being outdoors amongst the woods has always been one of my favorite places growing up, and I met up with another fellow blogger for the first time who runs This Big Wild World!
 (Talk about a fantastic “first date” as you’ll see from the images below.)
 She recently came back from hiking the Inca Trail in Peru!
 Needless to say… she kicked my a-double s.

 We began our little trek with a stroll towards the southern end of Devil’s Lake.
 The view from the the railroad tracks was beautiful.

 Before we even got to the main trails… we found a little friend.
 Couldn’t tell you the name of this snake (Frank?
 Tom?
 Maybe he’s a George.), but he was pretty large!
 Thankful for the zoom on my camera lense; we were a couple feet away and just leaned in to snap a few shots.

 Balanced Rock Trail

 Our first hike was Balanced Rock Trail: a short, but rather steep trail.
 It was less than half a mile long, but was quite difficult since most of the trail consisted of stepping/climbing up rocks of varying size and shape.
 I snapped this picture below at a relatively calmer spot on the trail.

 Alas, we did successfully make it to the top.
 And the view of the lake was so worth it!